An official website of the United States government

 A lock (lock ) or https:// means you’ve safely connected to the .mil website.
 Share sensitive information only on official, secure websites.

-Chief of Naval Operations Adm.
-Daryl Caudle, Rear Adm.
-Brad Collins, commander, Navy Region Hawaii, and members of Navy Closure Task Force-Red Hill (NCTF-RH) view fuel tank 19 during a site visit to the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Honolulu, Nov.
-21, 2025.
-NCTF-RH was established by the Department of the Navy to safely decommission the RHBFSF and emphasize the Navy's commitment to the community and the environment.
-NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the RHBFSF.
+Capt.
+Robert Kleinman, decommissioning director, Navy Closure Task Force-Red Hill (NCTF-RH), explains the tank cleaning process to Tim Nelson, chief of staff for Hawaii Congressional Rep. Ed Case, during a site visit to the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Honolulu, Hawaii, Feb.
+20, 2026.
+Charged with the safe decommissioning of the facility, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment, and continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the RHBFSF.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Glenn Slaughter)

-Rear Adm.
-Marc Williams, deputy commander, Navy Closure Task Force-Red Hill (NCTF-RH), briefs the Commission on Water Resource Management commissioners and Hawaii Department of Land and Natural Resources staffers during a site visit to the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Honolulu, Sept.
-30, 2025.
+Navy Closure Task Force-Red Hill (NCTF-RH) staff escorts the Honorable Brendan P. Rogers, Assistant Secretary of the Navy for Energy, Installations, and Environment, to view tank 19 during a site visit to the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Honolulu, Feb.
+19, 2026.
+The Assistant Secretary of the Navy for Energy, Installations and Environment directly supports the mission, the warfighter, and their families.
 Charged with the safe decommissioning of the RHBFSF, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
 NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the facility.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Glenn Slaughter)

-Navy Closure Task Force-Red Hill (NCTF-RH) escorts University of Hawaii Red Hill Registry members as they view fuel tank 19 during a site visit to the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Honolulu, Sept.
-26, 2025.
+Navy Closure Task Force-Red Hill (NCTF-RH) staff escort members of the Agency for Toxic Substances & Disease Registry to view fuel tank 19 during a site visit to the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Honolulu, Jan.
+28, 2026.
 Charged with the safe decommissioning of the RHBFSF, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
 NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the facility.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Krystal Diaz)
+(U.S. Navy photo by Mass Communication Specialist 1st Class Glenn Slaughter)

 SAFE.
 DELIBERATE.
 ENGAGED.
 COMMITTED.